In a hurry? Check out our top choice:

 - Multiple Flavors — available in three flavors — grape, cotton candy, purple lemonade.

-- Artificial flavors/sweetener — artificial ingredients could affect taste
+- Artificial flavors/sweetener — artificial ingredients could affect the taste.

 Better after prolonged use — this product doesn’t provide immediate effects, creating better results after use.